-Take a closer look at the arm motion of your fellow walkers next time you have a chance.
+When I walk more, I notice more, especially when there's more people out walking with me.
+Which is how I decided on today's topic: arm swing.
 There are arms that don't move at all, and arms that swing right to left instead of front to back.
-There can be one tight arm that moves less than the other, and my favorite, those trying to work their arms extra hard by holding weights.
-Wow!
-It's an arm buffet, I tell you.
+There can be one tight arm that moves less than the other, and my favorite: arms working extra hard by holding weights.
+It's an arm swing buffet, I tell you.

 Why do our arms swing when we walk?